Jking-GIS/race-relations-word-cloud/embeddable/README.md

     - extraStatePopupContent - you can add any additional popup content items here for the states layer, when you click on a word from the word cloud.
 You can refer to the specification at https://developers.arcgis.com/javascript/latest/api-reference/esri-PopupTemplate.html#content, if you want to configure additional sections
   h. wordCloudColor - color of the word cloud items
   i. wordCloudSelectedColor - color of the selected word cloud item
+  j. fontFamily - font family used by the word cloud items
 5. Once you are done changing these things, you can copy the entire contents of the `all.html` file, and paste it into the html code section of an experience builder element.

 *NOTE: All services and surveys must currently be public and shared with everyone for this embeddable app to work*